-© Copyright 2009, T. Stanfill Benns (None of what appears below — in whole or in part — may be used without the express and written permission of the author.
-All emphasis within quotes is the author’s unless indicated otherwise.)
+© Copyright 2009, T. Stanfill Benns (All emphasis within quotes is the author’s unless indicated otherwise.)

 As explained in Part I, Traditionalists are not members of the Mystical Body in its most narrow and accepted sense, anyway.
 But this does not mean that they cannot save their souls.
 It simply means that they must work much harder to understand their situation and to rectify it in order to satisfy Church teaching in this regard.
 Many will complain that those during the Western Schism were not required to do anything but follow their respective antipopes.
 As demonstrated in several other pieces on this site, the situation during the Western Schism was far from analogous to our own, although others have pretended that the situation today and that experienced from 1378-1418 were generally the same.
 If Traditionalists had proceeded to follow different rival claimants to the papacy, they might have a point.
 But this is not what happened.
 Instead they follow men never created by the Church nor approved by Her, and basically have attempted to do what Msgr.
 Van Noort has described: “Any man, then, who boasts of apostolic succession but is not united to the Roman pontiff, may indeed actually possess the power of orders; he may even by purely physical succession occupy a chair formerly occupied by an apostle – at least he could do so, but he would not be a genuine successor of the apostles in their pastoral office.
 He would be a usurper.”